Gigaspaces/xap-docs/site/content/xap/12.2/started/examples_quick_start.markdown

 {{%/tabs%}}

-Building the examples, from  `insightedge/examples`, using Maven:
+Next, use the following command in Maven to build the examples from `insightedge/examples`:

 ```bash
 mvn clean package
 ```

-This will create the examples jar at `insightedge/examples/target/insightedge-examples.jar`
+The end result is an examples .jar located at `insightedge/examples/target/insightedge-examples.jar`.

-# Running examples
+# Running the insightedge-examples.jar File

-There are several options how you can run examples:
+You can run the InsightEdge example .jar from any of the following:

-* from Web Notebook
+* Apache Zeppelin Web Notebook
-* from your IDE
+* An IDE
-* from a command line
+* A command line

-## Zeppelin Notebook
+## Using the Web Notebook

-Run the examples from the zeppelin notebook at `http://localhost:9090/`
+To run the examples from your web notebook, go to `http://localhost:9090/`.

-## Running from IDE
+## Using an IDE

-You can run examples from your favourite IDE.
+You can run the examples from your preferred IDE.
 Every example has a `main` method, so it can be executed as standard application.
-There two important things:
+Note these two important configuration requirements:

-* enable `run-from-ide` maven profile (this will switch required dependencies to `compile` scope so they are available in classpath)
+* Enable `run-from-ide` in the Maven profile.
+This will switch the required dependencies to `compile` scope, so they are available in the classpath.
-* Pass as arguments `local[*]` and `insightedge-space`
+* Pass the examples as `local[*]` and `insightedge-space` arguments.

-## Running from command line
+## Using a Command Line

-Submit examples as Spark applications with the next command:
+To run the examples from a command line, submit them as Spark applications with the following command:
 {{%tabs%}}
 {{%tab Linux%}}
 ```bash